Alison Criss, PhD — Associate Professor

 Richard Juneau, PhD — Postdoctoral Fellow, 2011-2016

-Current Position: Assistant Professor of Biology, Virginia Western Community College.
+Current Position: Associate Professor of Biology, Virginia Western Community College.

 Brittany Johnson, PhD — Graduate Student, 2009-2014

-Current Position: Assistant Professor of Research, University of North Carolina-Charlotte.
+Current Position: Associate Professor of Research, University of North Carolina-Charlotte.

 Jonathan Handing, PhD — Graduate Student, 2011-2016